 - Albert Einstein once dreamed he was sledding down a mountain so fast that he approached the speed of light.
 Once he did, the stars changed their appearance.
 This dream helped him formulate the theory of relativity.

 - Otto Loewi, a German pharmacologist, won the noble prize for discovering acetylcholine which is a neurotransmitter which promotes - would you guess - dreaming!
 He also proved the transmission of nerve impulses was chemical, not electrical.
 But how did he make this grand discovery?
 He dreamt it and later recounted that the following day was the longest day of his life as he tried to recall his dream, failing many times before he did.

 This is just the short list of dreamers who have unlocked the power of their dreams.
 The vivid detail in these dreams and how the dreamer came to recall that detail, is fascinating.

-And as we learned from a brief history of dreams, if we listen carefully and take note, we can explore, discover, explain, and create from the information dreams convey to us.
-The unconscious mind is not our enemy - it is attempting to reveal things or events to us that relate to parts of our personality that we haven't discovered yet or we have repressed.
+And as we learned from a brief history of dreams, if we listen carefully to our subconscious, we can explore, discover, explain, and create from the information dreams convey to us.
+The unconscious mind is not our enemy.
+Instead, it is attempting to reveal things or events to us that relate to parts of our personality that we haven't discovered yet or we have repressed.